JoooooMei/BattleMolulu/README.md

 ### Setup

-Install all dependencies and run:
+Install all dependencies in root and backend folder.
+Then run in root:

 Node: